ColumPaget/barmaid.lua/README.md

 Both `-kvfile` and `-sock` support special name-value pairs whose name begins with '@'.
 These are treated as counters, so that instead of storing the sent value, the counter increments.
 If a blank string is sent as the value, the counter will reset to zero.

+Both `-kvfile` and `-sock` support special name-value pairs whose name begins with '>'.
+These work like the counters above, but in addition are stored as lists in files at '~/.barmaid/<name>.lst'.
+An on-click can then be used to launch some program that will display the list.
+If a blank string is sent as the value the counter will reset to zero and the list will be cleared.

 Finally the `format string` is the string to display.
 Values within `$()` will be substituted by the program with the appropriate data, like this:

 ```